Xuefeng-Zhu/javascript-stars/README.md

 ## Component
 * [qTip2](https://github.com/qTip2/qTip2) - qTip2 - Pretty powerful tooltips
+* [jBox](https://github.com/StephanWagner/jBox) - jBox is a powerful and flexible jQuery plugin, taking care of all your popup windows, tooltips, notices and more.
 * [toolbar](https://github.com/paulkinzett/toolbar) - A tooltip style toolbar jQuery plugin
 * [favico.js](https://github.com/ejci/favico.js) - Make use of your favicon with badges, images or videos
 * [card](https://github.com/jessepollak/card) - make your credit card form better in one line of code